Skip to Content

 How do I apply for College Opportunity Fund?

-All eligible students must complete the COF application and authorize the use of the stipend when registering for classes at their respective institutions.
+All eligible students must complete a one-time COF application and authorize the use of funds each semester to receive the stipend toward their tuition bill.

 College Opportunity Fund